 Look for a bank that clears checks in a short amount of time if you regularly deposit and write checks.
 Also, choose a bank that you feel has a reputation that you can trust.

-For instance, MyBankTracker.com user basstracker72, expressed frustration about how Citizens Bank failed to deposit funds into the correct account, "Doing whatever it takes to stick it to the customer.
+For instance, MyBankTracker user expressed frustration about how Citizens Bank failed to deposit funds into the correct account, "Doing whatever it takes to stick it to the customer.

-If you have more than one account with the same bank and deposit a check, or multiple checks, make sure that all funds are being deposited to the right accounts, as banks do make errors.
+If you have more than one account with the same bank and deposit a check or multiple checks, make sure that all funds are being deposited to the right accounts, as banks do make errors.
 Confirm with a teller or check your online statements.

-For instance, if you are always on the go and need funds to be available soon after you receive checks, choose a bank with more flexible hold times, such as one that makes funds available through mobile deposit the next business day.Related
+For instance, if you are always on the go and need funds to be available soon after you receive checks, choose a bank with more flexible hold times, such as one that makes funds available for mobile deposit the next business day.